philipturner/ARHeadsetKit/docs/building-documentation.md

 ### Building documentation

 0. Press "Ctrl + Cmd + Shift + D".
-The developer documentation window will pop up.
+The documentation viewer will pop up.
 0. In the navigator on the left, there is a section titled "Workspace Documentation".
 "ARHeadsetKit_Documentation" will appear underneath it, with a blue Xcode logo next to it.
 0. Unravel the contents of "ARHeadsetKit_Documentation" and click "Welcome to ARHeadsetKit".
 0. Go to Chapter 1: Essentials.
 Click on "Configuring ARHeadsetKit".